la-ots/pelican/docs/form-templates/sign-in.md

 ﻿---
 title: Sign In
-summary: The Sign In block allows the user to sign into an application.
+summary: The Sign-in form allows the user to sign into an application.
 tags: form-templates
 layout: guide
 eleventyNavigation:
   key: Sign In
   parent: Form Templates
-  order: 8
+  order: 6
-  excerpt: The Sign In block allows the user to sign into an application.
+  excerpt: The Sign-in form allows the user to sign into an application.
   img: /img/illustrations/illus-sign-in.svg
 ---